Professional Liability Insurance

 - Offer more liability coverage to protect you

-- Include cars, pickup trucks, box trucks, and more
+- Includes cars, pickup trucks, box trucks, and more

 Example: On a job site, a carpenter accidentally backs into the homeowner's car.
 Commercial auto insurance could cover the damage.

-Protects businesses from losses from computer-related attacks, such as malware, phishing, ransomware, or if a laptop with confidential information on it is stolen.
+Protects businesses from losses from computer-related attacks, such as malware, phishing, ransomware, or stolen personal data.